WAV to M4A Converter

 How It Works

-1. Add your WAV files Drag and drop WAV files onto the page, or click to pick them from your file browser.
+1. Add your WAV files Drag WAV files onto the page, or click to pick them from your file browser.
+Batch uploads are fine.

-4. Download Grab your converted M4A files one at a time or download them all as a ZIP.
+4. Download M4A files Grab each converted file individually, or download the whole batch as a single ZIP.

 Features